 - HTTPS support.

 It really doesn’t matter if you install the theme or the plugin first.
-Just make sure to install it in order to get the whole functionality.
+Just make sure to install both in order for things to function as intended.

 How to import the sample content

 If you like what you see in our demo website you can simply import the sample content.
-This means that an exact replica of our demo website will be imported in your WordPress installation.
+This means that a close approximation of our demo website will be imported in your WordPress installation.
 Now all you have to do is simply replace the content of these pages with your content.
 Importing the sample content can help serve as a basis on which you can continue to build and expand your site, however keep in mind that this procedure is entirely optional.

 Here’s how to do it: